travis-ci/travis.rb/README.md

         -b, --background                 will trigger sync but not block until sync is done -f, --force                      will force sync, even if one is already running

-Sometimes the infos Travis CI has about users and repositories become out of date.
+Sometimes the info Travis CI has about users and repositories become out of date.
 If that should happen, you can manually trigger a sync:

 ``` console
 $ travis sync